FiroCole/FitNibbles_SEB_project_2/README.md

 <details open>
 <summary> How to Use the App</summary>
-- Sign Up/Log In: Create a new account or log into your existing account.
+- Sign Up/Log In: Create a new account or log into your existing account. <br>
-- Select up to three Exercise Snacks to perform each day.
+- Select up to three Exercise Snacks to perform each day.<br>
-- Log each exercise snack by entering the date, repetitions and sets.
+- Log each exercise snack by entering the date, repetitions and sets.<br>
 - Review Progress: Access your history to see your progress over time.

 </details>